 Acne treatment options

 Different subtypes of acne require different treatment options.
-For example, many people who suffer from non-inflammatory mild acne start with natural treatments or over-the-counter medications before they seek professional advice and stronger medications.
-Skincare routines that include acne-specific washes and over-the-counter creams containing chemicals like benzoyl peroxide can help manage breakouts and blemishes.
-Natural treatments often focus on washing the skin, moisturizing, spot treating with tea tree oil, and exfoliating to help remove dead skin cells.
+For example, many people who suffer from non-inflammatory mild acne start with natural treatments or over-the-counter (OTC) medications before they seek professional advice and prescription medications.
+Natural treatments often focus on washing the skin, moisturizing, treating with tea tree oil, and exfoliating to help remove dead skin cells.
+Skin care routines that include acne-specific washes and OTC creams containing chemicals like benzoyl peroxide can help manage breakouts and blemishes.

-On the other hand, treatments for moderate acne or severe inflammatory cases of acne may require a specialist.
-Such treatments may include laser removal, dermabrasion, chemical peels, or phototherapy.
+On the other hand, treatments for moderate acne or severe inflammatory cases of acne may require a specialist for prescriptions or other treatment options including laser removal, dermabrasion, chemical peels, or phototherapy.

 Regardless of the severity of your acne, the American Academy of Dermatology is an excellent resource for both the public and dermatologists alike, as it provides valid information for someone looking to learn more about acne.

-Acne medications fall into the following classes: over-the-counter topical medications, antibiotics, hormonal treatments (including birth control pills), retinoids, and therapies.
-Some types of medications can be taken either orally or applied topically.
-A skincare specialist will determine the proper dosage and form of medication on a case-by-case basis.
+Acne medications fall into the following classes: over-the-counter topical medications, antibiotics, hormonal treatments (including birth control pills), retinoids, and more specialty therapies.
+Some types of medications can be taken orally or applied topically.
+A skin care specialist will determine the proper dosage and form of medication on a case-by-case basis.

 Many acne products available at drugstores contain ingredients known to help combat acne.
 These products can be in the form of cleansers, toners, moisturizers, creams, or gels.

-Other active ingredients in over-the-counter medications include salicylic acid, azelaic acid, and dapsone gel.
-These products are antimicrobial, remove and loosen dead skin cells, and encourage cell turnover.
+Other active ingredients in over-the-counter medications include salicylic acid and azelaic acid, and there is now the option of prescription-turned-OTC Differin 0.1% (adapalene) gel.
+These products function through different mechanisms, including exhibiting antimicrobial properties, removal, and loosening of dead skin cells, and encouragement of cell turnover.

-The most common side effects of topical medications include dryness, itching, or staining of clothes and bed linens.
+The most common side effects of topical medications include dryness, itching, or staining of clothes and bed linens (specific to benzoyl peroxide).
 Those with sensitive skin should take extra care to ensure their skin doesn’t dry out too much from these products.
-Using an oil-free moisturizers after application may help symptoms of dryness.
+Using oil-free moisturizers after application may help symptoms of dryness.

-Antibiotics work to reduce the amount of acne-causing bacteria and diminish inflammation.
+Antibiotics work to reduce the amount of acne-causing bacteria and diminish inflammation, so are generally reserved for the inflammatory category of acne.

-Retinoids and retinols are derivatives or relatives of vitamin A, which works by targeting how much oil the skin produces.
+Retinoids and retinols are relatives of vitamin A, and function to improve overall skin appearance, including inflammation.
+Retinoids, with the exception of Differin (adapalene) gel as discussed above, require a prescription.
 Retinols are weaker forms of retinoids used in over-the-counter medications.
-Retinoids require a prescription.

 Isotretinoin is an oral retinoid (Absorica) used to treat severe nodular acne.
-It works by helping to reduce the amount of oil produced by the skin and encourages cell turnover.
+While its exact mechanism is unknown, when administered pharmacologically it reduces the amount of oil produced by the skin and encourages cell turnover.
 Pregnant women should not use isotretinoin, as it may cause birth defects.

 Any medication taken orally can potentially cause allergic reactions; most topical retinoids can give people hives, itching, or burning skin.